howardbaek/insidethetv/content/authors/admin/_index.md

 ---
 authors:
 - admin
-bio: Statistics Major at the University of Washington who works on data analytics projects using R. Email me at howardhowiebaek@gmail.com
+bio: Statistics Major at the University of Washington who works on data analytics projects using R. My email is howardba@uw.edu
 education:
   courses:
   - course: BS in Statistics